rabbits.jpg

 Sydney North Vertebrate Pest Committee

 Sydney North Vertebrate Pest Committee was established in 1998.
-The group comprises of key land managers from across the Sydney North Region including local government agencies, National Parks and Wildlife, Local Land Services, Forestry NSW, Sydney Water, Taronga Zoo and Sydney Harbour Federation Trust.
-The aim of the group is to share information, raise awareness, educate agency members and the community and develop the skill required to manage feral animals including rabbits.
+The group consists of key land managers from across the Sydney North Region including local government, NSW National Parks and Wildlife Service, Local Land Services, Forestry NSW, Sydney Water, Taronga Zoo and Sydney Harbour Federation Trust.
+The aim of the group is to share information, raise awareness, educate the community and develop the skills required to manage feral animals including rabbits.

-Land owners are required to “fully and continuously suppress and destroy" rabbits on their land under the Local Land Services Act 2013.
-Competition and land degradation by feral rabbits is a key threat to endangered Australian native animals and ecological communities under the Commonwealth Endangered Species Protection Act 1992.
+Land owners are required to “fully and continuously suppress and destroy" wild rabbits on their land under the NSW Biosecurity Act 2015.
+Competition and land degradation by wild rabbits is a key threat to endangered Australian native animals and ecological communities under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999.

 You need to think carefully before owning a pet rabbit.
-Be responsible and de-sex you rabbit.
+Be responsible and de-sex your rabbit.
 Vaccinate your rabbit annually for Rabbit Haemorrhagic Disease.
-Keep your rabbit in a secure hutch, rabbits can escape easily.
-If you can no longer keep your rabbit find new owners or take it to the RSPCA.
+Keep your rabbit in a secure hutch as they can escape easily.
+If you can no longer keep your rabbit, find new owners or take it to the RSPCA.